Islandora/documentation/docs/user-documentation/metadata.md

 !!! note "Drupal 8 Terminology"
     In Drupal 8, Fields can be attached to _entity sub-types_ (e.g. Content types, Vocabularies) or _entities_ (Users, Files).
 For more on Fields, see ["2.3 Content Entities and Fields"](https://www.drupal.org/docs/user_guide/en/planning-data-types.html) and ["6.3 Adding Basic Fields to a Content Type"](https://www.drupal.org/docs/user_guide/en/structure-fields.html) in the Official Guide.

-As described in the [objects section](objects.md), Islandora 8 digital objects are comprised of _nodes_ for descriptive metadata, _media_ for technical metadata, and _files_ for the binary objects.
+As described in the [resource nodes section](resource-nodes.md), Islandora 8 digital objects are comprised of _nodes_ for descriptive metadata, _media_ for technical metadata, and _files_ for the binary objects.
 This section describes how descriptive metadata is managed in Islandora 8.

 ## Content Types